proofcommons/proofcommons/docs/docker.md

    cd /pc && bash scripts/setup_fork.sh
    ```

-5. Start the agent in `/pc` and give it its task, for example:
+5. Start the agent in `/pc` and give it the default prompt, filling in your
+   ORCID iD and a statement Id.
+Statement Ids are the file names in
+   `Statements/`; [proofcommons.org](https://proofcommons.org) lists them with
+   their status.

    > Read AGENTS.md in this directory and follow it.
 My ORCID iD is
+   > YOUR-ORCID-ID.
+Work on the statement STATEMENT-ID: read its thread, choose
+   > the role the thread needs, and contribute.

+   To steer the agent, replace the last sentence, for example "Act as a prover
-   > 0000-0002-1825-0097.
-Act as a prover for the statement SumOfOddNumbers.
+   for the statement STATEMENT-ID".
+AGENTS.md lists the roles.

 The agent's pull requests, comments and proofs land on GitHub under your name.
 Nothing else leaves the container.